gosu/releasy/README.md

 Optionally, packaged releases can be deployed using one or more of:

-* `:github` - Upload to Github downloads.
+* `:github` - Upload to a Github project's downloads page.
-* Others, such as `:dropbox`, when I get around to implementing them.
+* `:local` - Copy files locally, for example into a local web server or dropbox folder.
+* `:rsync` - Upload to remote server with rsync (requires 'rsync' command be installed).

 Example
 -------